Is there a Life without Facebook?

 For a long time, privacy experts and critics have warned about the data hunger of companies such as Facebook and Google, but the general public only now appears to wake up after the privacy scandal with Cambridge Analytica.

 Will Facebook be capable of effective self-regulation and transparency?
 The European Union decided not to wait and is the first to give users more control over their data with a new directive General Data Protection Regulation (GDPR).
-It will be effective as of May 25, 2018.
-More about it here.
+It is effective as of May 25, 2018.
+Like to read about GDPR in simple words?
+Click here.

 So what about Cambridge Analytica?